grpc/grpc-community/CONTRIBUTING.md

-If you are interested in contributing to the gRPC project, below are some general guidelines that apply to all the repositories in gRPC Github organization.
+If you are interested in contributing to the gRPC project, below are some general guidelines that apply to all the repositories in gRPC GitHub organization.
 Please read the additional instructions in CONTRIBUTING.md file of the concerned repository.

 ## Before You Contribute